As a nation the UK is eating more fish than ever before. That is, potentially, a boon for health, but there are problems too.

 Last year a report by Salmon and Trout Conservation Scotland showed that on salmon farms in Scotland, sea lice numbers are running out of control and that failures by individual farms to address the problem are contributing to the global decline in salmon stocks.

-Farmed salmon – both those bred in the ocean and in land-based tanks – are also routinely treated with pesticides to keep lice populations down, as well as antibiotics to fight the diseases intensively reared animals are prone to.
-A freedom of information request of the Scottish government in early 2017 revealed that 45 lochs had been badly polluted by the antibiotics (including oxytetracycline, amoxicillin and others) and pesticides used to control the lice.
+Farmed salmon – both those bred in the ocean and in open land-based operations – are also routinely treated with pesticides and antibiotics to fight the diseases intensively reared animals are prone to.
+Not surprising, then, that a freedom of information request of the Scottish government in early 2017 revealed that 45 lochs had been badly polluted by the antibiotics (including oxytetracycline, amoxicillin and others) and pesticides used to control problems such as lice.

 While fish farmers say this is not a health risk to humans, eating fish fed on pesticides and antibiotics should give most of us pause.